7 Whole30 Snacks to Keep in Your Office Drawer

 So you’re doing Whole30.
 You are prepping your meals like you’ve never prepped your meals before; you are embracing your temporary sugar-free lifestyle — apples are basically candy to you now! — you have mastered the art of ordering at restaurants; and you’re drinking so much LaCroix you should probably buy stock in the company.

 Congratulations!
 There is, however, one last frontier: desk snacks.
 Desk snacks, I have found, are difficult even if you are not on the Whole30.
-Here are seven that will keep you satisfied.
+Luckily, there are a few on-plan options!
+Here are seven snacks to keep you feeling sated.

-You want something that is easy and not (too) messy.
-It needs to require no preparation, and it has to be reasonably shelf-stabilized — again, it's in your desk drawer — but it also should be reasonably healthy, as defined by you not feeling gross after eating it.
+When it comes to a desk snack, you want something that is easy and not (too) messy.
+It needs to require no preparation, and it has to be reasonably shelf-stabilized — it’s gonna sit in your desk drawer, after all — but it also should be reasonably healthy, as defined by you not feeling gross after eating it.
 Add the Whole30 rules into the mix, and everything gets even more complicated.
 Goodbye, peanut butter!
 Goodbye, crackers!

 And yet there are options!
 Technically, the program discourages inter-meal snacking, but this is reality.
 Also, having an option or two on hand makes it easier to say no when donuts, pizza, or cupcakes show up in the office unannounced.